libsdl-org/sdl12-compat/README.md

   use this hint.
 If there is no known game controller mapping for a joystick, and this hint is in use, it will not be listed as an availble device.

+- SDL12COMPAT_WINDOW_SCALING:
+  When creating non-fullscreen, non-resizable windows, use this variable to size the window differently.
+If, for example, you have a 4K monitor and the game is running in a window the size of a postage stamp, you might set this to 2 to double the size of the window.
+Fractional values work, so "1.5" might be a more-pleasing value on your hardware.
+You can even shrink the window with values less than 1.0!
+When scaling a window like this, sdl12-compat will use all the usual scaling options (SDL12COMPAT_OPENGL_SCALING, SDL12COMPAT_SCALE_METHOD, etc).
+If sdl12-compat can't scale the contents of the window for various technical reasons, it will create the window at the originally-requested size.
+If this variable isn't specified, it defaults to 1.0 (no scaling).

 - SDL_MOUSE_RELATIVE_SCALING:
   If enabled, relative mouse motion is scaled when the application is running at a non-native resolution.
 This may be required with some